-- Russ Kridel, M.D., a facial plastic surgeon from Houston, Texas, is immediate past chair.
+- Bobby Mukkamala, M.D., an otolaryngologist from Flint, Mich., is immediate past chair.

 - Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., is speaker of the AMA House of Delegates.

 - Michael Suk, M.D., J.D., M.P.H., M.B.A., an orthopaedic surgeon from Danville, Penn., is secretary.